An Introduction to Photometry Using Maxim DL

 setup sequence

 5. Setup your desired sequence to match your equipment’s requirements.
-Included are two example sequences for taking darks, flats, and biases.
 To load these sequences save them locally to your hard disk.
 Open the Sequence Setup… menu in Maxim and click the Options arrow and select Load Sequence… Browse for the “.seq” file you wish to load and click Open.

 load sequence